fahri314/Web2py-Cable-TV-Application/README.md

 # web2py-cable-TV-Application

-web2py.app.Kablo_TV.w2p file open your localhost.
+open web2py.app.Kablo_TV.w2p file on your localhost.

 install and open web2py on your localhost